Narrow Gauge Steam in Eastern Germany

 Day 9 – Inland to the Harz Mountains

-Travelling on the main line we head to the lovely old town of Wernigerode.
-The town is full of half timbered buildings which have been lovingly restored.
-High above the town is the 12th Century castle.
+Travelling on the main line we make our way to the lovely old town of Wernigerode.
+The town is full of half timbered buildings which have been lovingly restored and positioned high above the town is the 12th Century Castle.
 Wernigerode is the northern terminus of the Harzquerbahn and we stay here for 4 nights in our well appointed hotel in the main square.

 Days 10 to 12 – Harz Narrow Gauge Railway

 The HSB (Harz Narrow Gauge Railway) is the biggest network on this tour with over 100km of running lines from Wernigerode south to Nordhausen and east to charming Quedlinburg, a UNESCO World Heritage Site.
 We include a Harz Rover Ticket for unlimited travel on the network and your tour leader will offer an optional escorted excursion each day to ensure that you cover the complete line, including a trip to the top of the Brocken by steam train.
 The Brocken was strategic in the Soviet era due to its position and served as a “listening” post.
 Today there is a museum at the summit telling the story.

 Time to leave the mountains behind and head west to the industrial city of Wuppertal.
 Our hotel is close to the station, where we stay for 2 nights.